Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Introduction

-We began studying how to compute cliques quickly in order to compute the largest temporal strong component of a dynamic network~\cite{nicosia:023101,bhadra2003complexity}.
-When each edge represents a contact -- a phone call, an email, or physical proximity -- between two entities at a specific point in time, we have an evolving network structure~\cite{ferreira2002models} where a temporal path represents a sequence of contacts that obeys time.
-A temporal strong component is a set of vertices where all pairwise temporal paths exist, just like a strong component in a graph is a set of vertices where all pairwise paths exist.
-We present a formal treatment and discuss properties of the temporal strong components we find in Twitter and phone call networks towards the end of the manuscript (Section~\ref{sec:tscc}).
+One motivation for this work came from a connection between the largest temporal strong component of a dynamic network and maximum cliques in an associated graph.
+In a network when each edge represents a contact -- a phone call, an email, or physical proximity -- between two entities at a specific point in time, one gets an evolving network structure~\cite{ferreira2002models} where a temporal path represents a sequence of contacts that obeys time.
+A temporal strong component is a set of vertices where all pairwise temporal paths exist, just like a strong component is a set of vertices where all pairwise paths exist.

 Surprisingly, checking if an evolving network has a temporal strong component of size $k$ is NP-complete~\cite{nicosia:023101,bhadra2003complexity}.
-For some intuition, we present a ``wrong'' reduction from the perspective of establishing NP-hardness.
+For some intuition, consider the following ``wrong'' reduction from the perspective of establishing NP-hardness.
 A temporal strong component of size $k$ corresponds to a clique of size $k$ in a temporal reachability graph where each edge represents a temporal path between vertices.
 Finding the maximum clique, then, reveals the largest temporal strong component.
-At a first glance, this is no help as even approximating the largest clique is hard~\cite{Khot-2001-cliques}.
-Yet, many real-world problems do not elicit worst-cast behavior from well-designed algorithms.
+At a first glance, this is no help as even approximating the largest clique in a graph is hard~\cite{Khot-2001-cliques}.
+With a fast, well-designed algorithm, however, the connection can be exploited.
+We apply our maximum clique finder for this analysis and discuss properties of temporal components we find in Twitter and phone call networks in Section~\ref{sec:tscc}.